Torsion-Audio/Scyclone/README.md

 - Extract the file and rename to the folder ```onnxruntime-1.12.1```
 - Copy to folder to ```path/to/Scyclone/modules/```
 - Now you sould have the following file structes ```Scyclone/modules/onnxruntime-1.12.1/include```

+## Further notes
+- (On macOS) The binaries are not notarized yet, therefore check your security settings when you run the application or build the plugin/standalone yourself.
+- (On apple silicon systems) The apple silicon builds are not fully functional yet.

 ## References